 An event study is a well-established empirical technique that is used to measure the market's assessment of the effects of a specific even or announcement (here, for example, the disputed measure) on a company's market value.
 An advantage of the event study method is that it employs actual market data rather than potentially subjective assumptions.23

 Take the example of a listed online retailer whose website in a given country was blocked by the state on 1 March, with both the retailer and the government issuing press releases on the same day.
 By 10 March, the share price of the online retailer had fallen by 20 per cent.
 If there were no other press releases or market data issued by the online retailer in the intervening period, then the event study may conclude that the government's actions caused the online retailer to lose 20 per cent of its equity value.24

 However, share prices can be volatile, with many share price movements unable to be explained by a company releasing a positive or negative news story, and instead reflecting investor sentiment and wider market trends.
 As a result, a more nuanced approach is often required, and event studies will usually also give consideration to market movements in the observation window.
 This is akin to a benchmark analysis, with the purpose of the benchmark again being to isolate the abnormal performance related to the state's actions.

-In our example, the movements in the relevant market could be determined by reference to the share price movements of comparable companies over the same period, or alternatively the movements in a representative index (such as an index of technology companies).
-If the share prices of comparable companies, unaffected by the alleged breach, went down by 5 per cent between 1 and 10 March, then the event study may conclude that only a 15 per cent fall in the online retailer's share price over the same period is attributable to the government's actions.
+In our example, the movements in the relevant market could be determined by reference to the share price movements of comparable companies during the same period, or the movements in a representative index (such as an index of technology companies).
+If the share prices of comparable companies, unaffected by the alleged breach, went down by 5 per cent between 1 and 10 March, then the event study may conclude that only a 15 per cent fall in the online retailer's share price during the same period is attributable to the government's actions.

 Regression analysis may be used on the benchmark to demonstrate the statistical significance of the claimant's excess decline, providing further comfort on the conclusion of the event study.25